 - The winter blues are a subclinical (or mild) version of SAD

-- It dissipates during the spring and summer months
+- SAD and the winter blues dissipate on their own during the spring and summer months

-- To be diagnosed as having SAD, rather than a first occurrence of depression, one must have a pattern of recurring depression during the winter months
+- To be diagnosed as having SAD, rather than major depressive disorder (MDD), one must have a pattern of recurring depression during the winter months

-- SAD has been linked to a biochemical imbalance brought on by the shortening of daylight hours and a lack of sunlight in winter
+- Biochemical imbalances brought on by shortening daylight hours and lack of sunlight in winter

 WHAT ARE THE RISK FACTORS?